YcleptJohn/placement-report/report.md

 I feel about my time spent interacting with it as a whole.

 Firstly, to pre-face, despite the fact HX has \~800 employees there are
-\~150 of us in the actual web team where I've spent all of my time.
+\~120 of us in the web team where I've spent all of my time.
 Therefore, the majority of what I speak about will be the structure and process of this web team as a subset of the entire team.
-This also affects how much I enjoyed my work at HX, the web team is held on a pedestal and treated the best out of the business.
-We're given fun events, encouraged to attend subsidised conferences and provided the flexibility do these things.
-Whilst some roles in the CC only have small windows of time to actually enjoy what makes us such a "fun start-up".
-So yes, *I* am the 1%.

 Web Team Structure
 ------------------

 The web team is one of the biggest areas of focus within HX since there is a direct link to customers and a huge potential to drive growth and profit.
-It would be fair to say the work that's done within the web team has some of the biggest influence on HX's success.
+It would be fair to say the work of the web team has some of the biggest influence on HX's success.

-The entire team is split up into smaller sub-teams known as pods, which were recently renamed to 'teams' but this hasn't caught on yet.
+The entire team is split up into smaller sub-teams known as pods.
 Pods were originally focused around a single area of the business, taking on all work that relates to that area.
 For example, the euro pod would pick up work that would improve the experience for our European customers.
-This approach allows each pod to work independently in a self-contained manner, with cross-pod communication still available for larger multi-pod projects.
+This approach allows each pod to work independently in a self-contained manner, with cross-pod communication still available for larger projects.

-There's also the concept of 'pop-up pods' which would be created to achieve shorter term goals that either, didn't fit into a single pod or needed multi-disciplined engineers to achieve.
-A good example of this is the Personally Identifiable Information (PII) pod, which started when we had \<40 days to fix something which Google would detract our SEO rankings for.
+There's also the concept of 'pop-up pods' which were created to achieve short term goals, which either didn't fit into a single pod or needed multi-discipline engineers to achieve.
+An example of this is the PII pod which started when we had \~40 days to fix a data protection flaw that Google would punish us for.

 Within the last few months of my placement the company began making a shift towards 'mission-based' pods.
 The intention of this was that pods would spawn dynamically around missions that the company wanted to achieve.
 This makes the pods much more reactive and allows fluidity with the assignment of engineers to missions that they suit best.

-I personally have remained within a pod that isn't truly mission based so I've not experienced it first-hand but it sounds like a sensible approach.

 Pod Structure
 -------------